Campus pandemic updates

 Contact tracing: The health services directors from the five campuses are meeting weekly to discuss shared training, mutual support and other collaborations in support of contact tracing--determining who may have come in contact with people who have tested positive, and being sure those people quarantine themselves.
 TOP

 Amherst: Spring term begins on Feb.
-3, 2021 and ends on May 5, 2021.
+1, 2021 (with in-person instruction and activities beginning Feb.
+8) and ends on May 5, 2021.
 Approximately 1,200 students will be allowed on campus in the spring, with priority given to seniors, juniors, first-years, and transfer students, as well as those students in the sophomore class whose home circumstances impede their academic progress.
 Courses will, once again, be offered as a mixture of in-person and online instruction, at the discretion of the instructor.

 Hampshire: Spring term begins on Feb.
 2, 2021 and ends on April 29, 2021.
 Approximately 525 students are expected to return to campus; a number that is less than half of the campus' capacity.
 Courses will be available in person and remotely.

 Mount Holyoke: Spring term (Mod 1) begins on January 19, 2021 and ends on May 7, 2021 (Mod 2).
 All students who wish to live on campus are invited to apply to do so (up to 60% of the student body, or approximately 1,300 students).
 Courses will continue to be delivered through Flexible Immersive Teaching (FIT).

 Smith College: Spring term begins on Feb.
 15, 2021 and ends on May 14, 2021.
 More details to be released soon.